 CO detector requirements

-Click on the image above or click the hotlink to download a .pdf file that explains how to comply with the carbon monoxide detector rules in Massachusetts.
+Follow the hotlink in the image above or at right to download a guide that explains the carbon monoxide detector rules in Massachusetts.

 MA smoke detector rules

 The Massachusetts smoke detector rules distinguish between single-family and two-family homes built before January 1, 1975 and homes built after that date.
 Note that the review of the smoke detector rules below has been simplified for brevity and that certain municipal fire departments have adopted their own requirements, so please check with your local fire department before scheduling your smoke detector inspection.